mfbz/harpoon/README.md

 ### Workflow

 We work on the `dev` branch of the repository.
 Before you start working on the extension, create a branch for the feature you're working on from the `dev` branch.
 We then have a Github project that co-ordinates features between the iOS, Android, and web extension teams.
-Please link the issue to the Flow Wallet project and update status as you work on the feature.
+Please link the issue to the Harpoon Wallet project and update status as you work on the feature.

 1. Always create a new branch from the `dev` branch.
 2. When you're ready to merge your branch into `dev`, create a pull request from your branch to the `dev` branch.